Meridian Mennonite Church

 The men wear beards because, although not clearly commanded in Scripture, it is believed that they should be worn by virtue of creation and biblical example.

-No musical instruments are used because there is no indication of their use in the New Testament and, as far as is known, the Anabaptists have never used them.
+No musical instruments are used because there is no indication of their use in the New Testament and, as far as is known, historic Anabaptists never used them.
 We believe our practice is one of humility and simplicity in worship.

 The audience kneels for prayers, which is a tradition of reverence to God.
 Visitors are welcome to join us in prayer in whatever way is comfortable to them.